 - The kiosk camera will then capture your face and iris and Aadhaar validation will be done through iris biometrics.

-- After completion, a UID Token of 72 characters is sent to Digi Yatra platform.
+- After completion, a UID Token of 72 characters is sent to the Digi Yatra platform.

 - A separate Digi Yatra ID is created and sent to the passenger via email and mobile.